Team-Peach/BestCars-SPA-App/README.md

 	- DONE! - buttons hiding (login, logout, profile,  ... )
 	- DONE! - len user is logged show buttons - logout, new ad, profile
-	- showing user profile and all ads when clicked on button profile
+	- DONE! - showing user profile and all ads when clicked on button profile - added button my ads
 	- adding new ad when user is logged

 	- template for ad preview